Table of Contents

 Erysipelas can be defined as superficial skin infection that affects the dermis in addition to the superficial cutaneous lymphatics.
 The condition is caused by bacterial agents.

 On the other hand, Molluscum Contagiosum is defined as viral infection of the skin that only affects humans.
-Molluscum Contagiosum causes multiple raised rounded dome-shaped pink skin lesions that are umbilicated.
+Molluscum Contagiosum causes multiple raised dome-shaped pink skin lesions that are umbilicated.
 The virus belongs to the Poxviridae family.

 Epidemiology of Erysipelas and Molluscum Contagiosum